rrwick/Basecalling-comparison/README.md

 This repo contains a comparison of available basecallers for Oxford Nanopore Technologies (ONT) sequencing reads.
-It's a bit like a small paper, but I decided to put it here on GitHub (instead of something more papery like [bioRxiv](http://www.biorxiv.org/)) so I can come back and update it as new versions of basecallers are released.
+It's a bit like a mini-paper, but I decided to put it here on GitHub (instead of somewhere more papery like [bioRxiv](http://www.biorxiv.org/)) so I can come back and update it as new versions of basecallers are released.

 Basecallers, for those not familiar, are the programs which translate the raw electrical signal from an ONT sequencer to a DNA sequence.
-Basecalling is interesting because it's a hard problem (modern basecallers all seem to tackle it with neural networks) and because it's a huge part of what makes ONT sequencing good or bad.
+Basecalling is interesting because it's a hard machine learning problem (modern basecallers all seem to tackle it with neural networks) and because it's a huge part of what makes ONT sequencing good or bad.
 Getting a piece of DNA through a pore and measuring the current is only half the battle; the other half is in the computer.
 It's a very active field, with both ONT themselves and independent researchers developing methods.

-For each basecaller, I assess the accuracy of the reads and the accuracy of an assembly.
+For each basecaller, I assess the accuracy of the reads and of the resulting assembly.
 Read accuracy is interesting for obvious reasons – more accurate reads are nice!
-Assembly accuracy is interesting because shows how good the consensus sequence can be.
-It also provides a window into the nature of the basecalling errors.
+Assembly accuracy is interesting because shows whether the read errors can 'average out' with depth.
+In doing so it provides a window into the nature of the basecalling errors.
 For example, consider a hypothetical set of reads with a mediocre accuracy of 85% but a truly random error profile (i.e. no systematic error).
-Despite their error rate, these reads could result in a perfect assembly because their errors are all 'averaged out' in the consensus.
-Now consider a set of reads with an excellent 98% accuracy but they all make the _same mistakes_ (i.e. error is all systematic, not random).
-The resulting assembly will also have a 98% error rate.
+Despite their error rate, these reads could result in a perfect assembly.
+Now consider a set of reads with an excellent 98% accuracy but they all make the _same mistakes_ (i.e. error is all systematic, not random) – their assembly will also have a 98% error rate.
 Which read set is better?
-That probably depends on how you're using them, but in my line of work, I'd much prefer the first.
+That probably depends on how you're using them, but in my line of work, I'd prefer the first.

 In particular, I hope these results help to answer the question: _Should I go back to old reads and re-basecall them with a newer basecaller?_ Doing so would take a lot of CPU time, so you probably don't want to do it unless there's a significant improvement.